 This plan does not require foreign language study, but does require students to take more courses in research methods and the sciences and requires 120 semester credit hours.

-Psychology Degree Plan.
-Please fill out degree plan and return to Academic 204.
+Psychology and Sociology Degree Plan Please fill out degree plan and return to Academic 204.

 Undergraduate Courses in Psychology (PSY)

 1303/2315 Psychology of Adjustment (3-0).
 A study of the dynamics of human behavior from a life adjustment approach.
 Representative topics include stress management, understanding personality, love, marriage, human sexuality, and death and bereavement.
 Credit may not be applied to a major or minor in psychology.